 City Council has established the following time limits for public hearings:

 - Applicants have up to ten minutes to complete a presentation.

 - Individuals have up to three minutes to speak to City Council.

 - A person representing a group of three or more persons (not including the speaker) present in the Council Chamber has up to ten minutes to address City Council.

 - Public comment period for any item may not exceed one hour.

-A. Public hearing to consider the conditional zoning of 1 South Tunnel Road from Regional Business District to Mixed Use Expansion/Condition Zone to allow a mixed-use development that includes residential, retail, service and entertainment uses. – At the petitioner’s request, this public hearing will be continued.
+A. Public hearing to consider the conditional zoning of 1 South Tunnel Road from Regional Business District to Mixed Use Expansion/Condition Zone to allow a mixed-use development that includes residential, retail, service and entertainment uses. – The applicant’s attorney has requested a motion to defer consideration.